bigbridge-nl/product-import/doc/contributing.md

 Please keep the naming the same as Magento uses it.
 Do not confuse ids, codes and names, as is often done in imports.

 Sometimes Magento uses different names for the same thing.
 A customer group for example is a "code" internally, although it is a name in the user interface.

-### Speed test

-The speed tests are important, because speed is one of the main targets of this library.

-Before you decide to change something, calibrate the speed tests to your own test environment.
-Make sure that the tests "just" pass.
-Or maybe even after the second or third run.
-These tests have the habit of passing only the second time.

-Only when you have calibrated the speed tests should you make changes.
-After you are done, check the speed test.
-It will tell you if your change has slowed down the import.
-It is up to you and me to decide if the slowing down is acceptable or not.